DoubleDeez/MDFramework/README.md

 In no particular order:
 * Ability to enable command prompt in release builds
 * Command prompt auto-complete with help text
+* Ability to call console commands on the server from the client
 * Notification of a change in a replicated field
 * Assign RPCs to net channels
 * Distance based replication relevancy